greyversarex/Continue/replit.md

 ## Overview
 Bunyod-Tour is a comprehensive tourism booking platform for Central Asia, offering tour, hotel, and guide booking, secure payments, and administrative management.
 It aims to provide a seamless user experience and efficient tools for administrators, supporting multilingual content and diverse payment methods.
 The project targets significant market potential by modernizing and streamlining regional tourism services.

+**Status**: Successfully imported from GitHub and fully configured for Replit environment (September 22, 2025)

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Development approach: Improve existing files rather than creating new ones.
 User prefers enhancement of existing admin-dashboard.html over creation of separate admin panels.